joravkumar/GCTranscriptionConnector-Google/README.md

    - Feeds PCM16 audio to `StreamingTranscription` instances (one per channel).
    - Retrieves transcription results with word-level timing and confidence scores.

-4. **Translation:**
+4. **Translation (Optional):**
-   - Sends transcribed text to Google Gemini via `translate_with_gemini`.
+   - If the `ENABLE_GEMINI` environment variable is set to true, the transcribed text is sent to Google Gemini for translation into the destination language.
+   - If disabled, the original transcript is returned without translation, using the input language.
-   - Uses structured output (JSON with Pydantic model) to ensure only the translated text is returned.
+   - Structured output ensures that only the translated (or original) text is returned.
-   - Logs translation failures and skips sending events if translation fails.
+   - Translation failures are logged and skipped.

 5. **Injection Back into Genesys Cloud:**
    - Constructs a transcript event message with:
      - Unique transcript ID.
      - Channel identifier (e.g., 0 for external, 1 for internal).
-     - Translated text, offset, duration, and confidence.
+     - Translated (or original) text, along with offset, duration, and confidence.
    - Sends the event to Genesys Cloud via WebSocket for conversation injection.

 ---